-Interested students should plan to attend one of two info sessions to learn more about each individual program and meet the student peer leaders – Tuesday, October 30th or Wednesday, October 31st.
-Both sessions are from 5:00 – 6:00 pm and will take place in Beacon Heights, PSU room 417.
+Interested students should plan to attend one of two info sessions to learn more about each individual program and meet the student peer leaders – Wednesday, October 23 or Thursday, October 24.
+Both sessions are from 5:00–6:00 pm and will take place in the Plemmons Student Union, room 155 (Tater Hill).

-Students will sign up for their specific program at the iASE sign up Lottery on Monday, November 5 at 8:00 pm in the Parkway Ballroom Room (420 PSU).
+Students will sign up for their specific program at the iASE sign up Lottery on Monday, October 28 in the Parkway Ballroom, Plemmons Student Union, room 420.
 Be sure to check out the for more instructions.

 All students participating in iASE must read the Appalachian Overseas Education Program Handbook (pdf)